cmsromadaq/H4DQM/KelseyREADME.md

 After all of this, the code should work.
 Compile in H4DQM with 'make' and then run codes from there.

-Note: If you make changes to the C++ code (not including the .sh codes as far as I know), you will need to recompile by executing 'make clean' followed by 'make'.
+Note: If you make changes to the code (not including the .sh codes as far as I know), you will need to recompile by executing 'make clean' followed by 'make', but if it's just the plotterTools.cpp file, then just 'make' should be acceptable.

+During the October 2017 test beam taking, it may be necessary to copy over a root file from the cms-h4-04 computer.
+This can be accomplished with an scp scp cmsdaq@cms-h4-04:/data/raw/DataTree/8920/0002.root /tmp/kyee/8920